zama-ai/tfhe-rs/tfhe/docs/fhe-computation/compute/parameters.md

 ```

 {% hint style="info" %}
-These default parameters may be updated with in future releases of **TFHE-rs**, potentially causing incompatibilities between versions.
+These default parameters may be updated within future releases of **TFHE-rs**, potentially causing incompatibilities between versions.
 For production systems, it is therefore recommended to specify a fixed parameter set.
 {% endhint %}

 ## Parameters versioning and naming scheme